 Blockadia Rising: Voices of the Tar Sands Blockade is an hour-long documentary film written and directed by Garrett Graham, in collaboration with the Tar Sands Blockade and features exclusive video footage shot by the blockaders themselves during the course of over six months of sustained resistance against the Keystone XL Pipeline.

-Blockadia Rising has been screened around the country at over a dozen universities and community centers and thousands have watched the full film online.
-As of January, 2014 over 10,500 unique visitors have viewed Blockadia Rising on Vimeo while many others have seen the film through Films for Action and SubMedia.
+Blockadia Rising has been screened around the country at over a dozen universities and community centers and over eleven thousand have watched the full film online at sites like Films for Action and SubMedia.

 This independent film has been praised by Yes!
 Magazine, Common Dreams, Grist, Nation of Change, Climate-Connections and the Earth First!
 Journal.
 Clips from this documentary have been broadcasted on public television, Democracy Now! and Al Jazeera America.

 Posted in Video